-It is interesting to note that a similar design had been used previously by the Chester Assay Office as its hallmark as far back as between 1686-1701
+It is interesting to note that the design was also used by the Chester Assay Office as its hallmark between 1686-1701

 which conceivably may have been the inspiration for the later arms awarded to the county council.
-Additionally the same design adorns the Eastgate Bridge in the city,
+The golden garbs and sword on blue, also adorn the Eastgate Bridge in the city,

 Two further designs were used by the Assay office; between 1701 and 1779 it used the arms of the city of Chester which had been awarded by Elizabeth 1st

 and from 1779 until 1961, when the office closed, it again reverted to the three garbs and sword device, in a slightly modified form – by the last few decades of this era of course, the same arrangement had been taken up by the county council.